 When we invest in an individual share, the risk is higher.
 We expect the percentage to do well shortly, but if unfortunately, it doesn’t, we lose a handsome amount of money.
 Now, what if, as an investor, we invest the same amount of money in the mutual funds instead of individual share?
 It will be beneficial for us if one share doesn’t yield better returns, another will.
 The diversification will help us pare down the risk as much as we can.

 At the same time, when you trade shares, you need to sell out the shares that aren’t doing well.
-For individual investors, the trading cost is quite high.
+For individual investors, the trading cost is relatively high.
 But for mutual funds, you don’t need to worry about the trading cost.
 The expenses for running the fund would be charged against the money investors invest in the mutual funds.

 Mutual Funds vs Shares Infographics